List of DOS commands: HELP

 The command is available in MS-DOS versions 5 thru Windows XP.
 Full-screen command help is available in MS-DOS versions 6 and later.
 Beginning with Windows XP, the command processor "DOS" offers builtin-help for commands by using /? (e.g. COPY /?)

 IF

-IF is a conditional statement, that allows branching of the program execution.
+A conditional statement, that allows branching of the program execution.
 It evaluates the specified condition, and only if it is true, then it executes the remainder of the command line.
 Otherwise, it skips the remainder of the line and continues with next command line.